alecperkins/fairdistrict/README.md

 The images don't show the district borders.
 Adding in that sort of information about the districts would be helpful (and goes hand-in-hand with alternate districts that are not census block-based).

+[TileMill](http://mapbox.com/tilemill/) is really helpful for this sort of thing.

 ## Census Blocks